chemle/emle-engine/README.md

 Training of custom EMLE models can be performed with `emle-train` tool.
-It requires a tarball with the reference QM calculations with the same naming convention as the one for `emle-analyze` script, with the difference that only gas phase calculations are required and dipolar polarizabilies must be present.
+It requires a tarball with the reference QM calculations with the same naming convention as the one for `emle-analyze` script, with the difference that only gas phase calculations are required and dipolar polarizabilities must be present.
 Simple usage:
 ```
 emle-train --orca-tarball orca.tar model.mat